Anmoll5/BANKING-SYSTEM/README.md

-**Banking System Console-Based Mini Project**
+**Banking System Console-Based Major Project**

+**Introduction**
-This is a console-based banking system implemented in C++ as a mini-project.
+This is a console-based banking system implemented in C++ as a major-project.
 The system allows users to perform basic banking operations such as opening an account, checking balance, depositing, withdrawing, closing, and viewing all accounts.
-**Introduction**

 **How to Use**
 1) Compile and Run: